brianscheffler/skills-assessment/self-assessment.md

 * JavaScript is a multi-purpose, client-side programming language.
 It is one of the most popular programming languages that exists.
 * Angular is a JavaScript framework created by Google.
 It has quickly gained populairty and is used by many developers.
 * HTML and CSS are core, front-end languages.
 Every developer uses them, some are better than others and making things pretty with them.

+# Git Commands
+I've found the stash command to be extremely useful thoughout my career.
+It allows you to quickly switch branches and not lose your work if you need to focus on something else, which happens quite often.
+Rebasing has also become very useful for us as we've started to follow a trunk-based branching strategy.
+It helps you keep your branch clean and easy to understand.
+Reset is a command I use often as well.
+Sometimes you get going down a path and find out it isn't going to work.
+Resetting allows you to easily start fresh.